Change how visuals interact in a Power BI report

 From the menu bar, select Format, select the drop-down caret under Apply drill down filters to, and select Entire page.
 Now when you drill down (and up) in a visualization, the other visualizations on the report page change to reflect your current drilling selection.

-If the behavior you see is not what you'd prefer, you can change the interactions as described above.
+If the behavior you see isn't what you'd prefer, you can change the interactions as described above.

 Considerations and troubleshooting